-Our foreign counterparts do not really care about how loved a character is, the story will go the way they want it to.
-Just ask any “Game of Thrones” fan of how the show has played with their emotions.
-Worse is “The Walking Dead” or even “How to get away with Murder”, these characters die to the shock of many, but that is art.
+Our foreign counterparts create characters without judgement, and without allowing audience emotion dictate the future of the character.
+Just ask any “Game of Thrones” fan of how the show has played with their emotions but they viewers continue to increase per season.
+There is also “The Walking Dead” or even “How to get away with Murder”, characters in these shows die to the shock of many, but that is the beauty of make- believe.
 Did you see how “Scandal” killed a major character?
 Twitter will mourn but we will continue to watch these series.
+It is easier to enjoy a show if we cannot predict it.

 See what we need to do;

-Life is not always a fairy-tale and we must learn that: In our heads, life is a fairy-tale, but outside the head, it is not always so.
+Life is not always a fairy-tale and we must learn that: We like to think of life as a fairy-tale, but the truth is, it is not always so.
 Life can be mean and if you feed too much on Disney films, you might just be living in a bubble, when it cracks it might be too much to bear.
 We need to be truthful with our stories.
-It is okay to show the world that life is never a fairy-tale.
+It is okay to show the world that life is not always a fairy-tale.
+The good guy is not always happy.
+The bad guy could live a very happy life despite all the evil he brings The hardworking person might not live the life of their dreams.
+We need to normalize stories that reflect our society and also shape what we want our society to be.

 People die and that is okay: Why are we so scared of killing our main characters?
 Why must they live and make merry?
-Why not kill them off and give the audience something different.
+Why is it so hard to kill them off and give the audience something different.
 Have you seen The Lion King, it is not just any animated film, it teaches a lesson on death and how we should learn to accept it.
 For a movie targeted at kids, it was a bold move to create death as part of life.
-Death is part of life and I love The Lion King because it teaches children this.
+Death is part of life and more of the films and series that we create must learn to adapt this.

 Love does not always win: We all love Titanic, don’t we?
-In such a happy mushy love story Jack still dies.
+In such a happy-mushy love story Jack still dies.
 Why does every couple get married and enjoy years of uninterrupted happiness in Nollywood?
-Marriage should not be a bed of roses.
-The challenges we give our characters are not enough.
-The only switch in Nollywood is, we get a very happy couple, and later, we find out that they were not really happy.
-Enough, people.
-Enough.
+What happens in the midst of these marriage and happiness.
 There are many dimensions to explore.

 Be conscious of the audience while creating your art, but do not always give what they expect: In Nollywood, the audience always comes first.
-The eagerness to make back the money spent on a film comes first and it is why we are so conscious of not killing our main characters.
+The eagerness to make back the money spent on a film rules and it is why we are so conscious of not killing our main characters.
 They live; they never die, because we are scared of upsetting the audience.
 I will love to watch more challenging films.
 Where the lovers do not always win.
 Where the beloved character is killed.
-If Ojukokoro was successful, then we can make successful tragedies.
+If Ojukokoro was successful, then we can make successful tragedies and our audience will live through them.

 These are our suggestions to show creators in Nigeria.
 The unpredictability in shows make it more thrilling.